 How is a symposium structured?

-A typical OMI satellite symposium consists of four to six didactic lectures held by OMI faculty, a round table discussion between OMI and local faculty, case presentations and a hospital visit.
+A typical OMI satellite symposium consists of four to six didactic lectures held by OMI faculty, a round table discussion between the OMI and local faculty, case presentations, and a hospital visit.
 Cases should be submitted for pre-selection four weeks before the OMI satellite symposium.
 There is a schedule template for the OMI satellite symposium available in the download section.

 Before any materials (programs, documents, flyers, etc.) are printed and distributed, please send a draft to the OMI for review.
 The OMI logo must be included in the programs, schedules, certificates, and handouts.